baozh166/spy_vertical_engine/README.md

 - Automated strike selection based on expected move
 - Bid/ask‑aware IVs extraction at spot S₀
 - Sticky Strike IV assumption
-- At the current market S₀, Black‑Scholes repricing at potential spot S₁
+- At the time of the current market S₀, Black‑Scholes repricing at potential spot S₁
 - Support for **short** and **long** vertical spreads
 - Spot ladder scenario analysis